Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 ---
 layout: post
-title:  "How to setup a NAS in 1 hour"
+title:  "How to setup a NAS in 1 hour using Btrfs"
 date:   2015-12-19
 tags:   Linux Btrfs
 ---